mikaelmattsson/mikaelmattsson.github.io/_posts/2015-01-26-speedup-yosemite-wifi.md

 Nevertheless, this trick almost doubled the speed on my Macbook.
 Just sayin.

 ## The Trick
-Open you the Terminal application, located under `/Applications/Utilities`.
+Open up the Terminal application, located under `/Applications/Utilities`.
 Run the command below to turn AWDL off.

 {% highlight bash %}